plumber-sc/plumber-sc/README.md

 ### Using IIS

 The `dist` folder contains a pre-compiled version of Plumber that you can install as an IIS site.

+To use IIS to host Plumber-sc:

+1. In IIS Manager, create a new website called `plumber-sc`, use port `8080` and set the folder to host the application.
+2. Copy the contents of the dist folder to the folder you specified in the previous step.
+3. Configure Plumber, Sitecore Identity Server and the commerce engine.
+Instructions are in the following paragraphs.

 ### In development mode

-If you want
+If you want to run plumber-sc in development mode open a command prompt, navigate to the root of the repository and run `npm run dev`.
+This will start the tool at `http://localhost:8080` in development mode.
+Any change you make in the code will automatically trigger a rebuild.

 ## Configuring Plumber